gate/gateapi-csharp/docs/UnifiedApi.md

 # **GetUserLeverageCurrencyConfig**
 > UnifiedLeverageConfig GetUserLeverageCurrencyConfig (string currency)

-Minimum currency leverage that can be set.
+Maximum and minimum currency leverage that can be set

 ### Example
 ```csharp